 In 2019, two anti-dumping investigations were initiated: one against cold-rolled coils originating from China, Japan, South Korea and Vietnam; and one against steel concrete reinforcing bars originating from Turkey and Singapore.
 Anti-dumping duties were imposed in both investigations.

-In March 2020, an anti-dumping investigation was initiated against imports of galvalume from China, South Korea and Vietnam.
-This investigation is currently pending, and no determination has been made as at the time of writing.
+In 2020, an anti-dumping investigation was initiated against imports of galvalume, which resulted in the imposition of anti-dumping duties on imports from China, South Korea and Vietnam.

 At the WTO level, there has been very little activity in relation to trade disputes involving Malaysia.
 In 1995, Malaysia was a respondent in a request for consultation made by Singapore, which was later withdrawn.
 In 1997, Malaysia was a complainant and requested consultation in United States – Import Prohibition of Certain Shrimp and Shrimp Products.
 The decision of the panel was reversed by the Appellate Body in 1998.

-More recently, Malaysia's role in WTO disputes has been confined to that of a third party.
-The more recent WTO disputes in which Malaysia has been involved as a third party include European Union – Anti-Dumping Measures on Biodiesel from Argentina, India – Certain Measures Relating to Solar Cells and Solar Modules and Australia – Certain Measures Concerning Trademarks, Geographic Indications and Other Plain Packaging Requirements Applicable to Tobacco Products and Packaging.72
+In recent years, Malaysia's role in WTO disputes has been confined to that of a third party.
+WTO disputes in which Malaysia has been involved as a third party include European Union – Anti-Dumping Measures on Biodiesel from Argentina, India – Certain Measures Relating to Solar Cells and Solar Modules and Australia – Certain Measures Concerning Trademarks, Geographic Indications and Other Plain Packaging Requirements Applicable to Tobacco Products and Packaging.71

 Malaysia is unique in the sense that the use of trade remedies is still in its infancy.
 From a trade practitioner's perspective, these are interesting, formative times.